Chicken Health: Complete Guide to Chicken Health and Diseases

 • Cleanliness: Keep the coop and surrounding areas clean and free of debris.
 Regularly remove bedding, droppings, and spilled feed.

-• Footwear and Clothing: Use dedicated footwear and clothing when interacting with your chickens, and consider disinfecting these items between visits to different areas.
+• Footwear and Clothing: Use dedicated footwear and clothing when interacting with your chickens.
+Consider disinfecting these items between visits to different areas.

 Regular Health Checks